 If you’ve never seen a halibut, you need to see one.
 These white and brown camouflaged floor dwellers that flourish on Alaska’s continental shelf are large, flat fish that have their eyes on top of their head.
-On average they weigh 20 to 80 pounds, but can weigh up to 300 pound.
+On average they weigh 20 to 80 pounds but can weigh up to 300 pounds.
 The record halibut was 12 feet long and over 600 pounds!
 But the one thing that is better than seeing a halibut is catching one.

 Fishing for halibut is both a commercial business and one that sport fishermen love.
 Imagine the fight to land a monster halibut… It must be exhilarating.
 And it would be a pretty amazing job to get paid for fishing for the world’s largest flatfish.

 Alaska is proud to have one of the most productive halibut nurseries in the world.
-In fact 3/4 of all halibut fishing occurs in Alaskan waters.
+In fact, 3/4 of all halibut fishing occurs in Alaskan waters.
 When you calculate that a fisherman gets $5 to $6 per pound and 21.45 million pounds of halibut were harvested in 2016, you can see why the Alaskan Halibut fishery is a lucrative place to work.